Sticky space

 Advantages of Approaching Local Businesses

 Local businesses have a vested interest in the community.
 Many social ties are at stake as business owners may be parents themselves or happen to know people who are associated with the school.
-Therefore they may be motivated because they already know who will benefit from the donation.
+Therefore, they may be motivated because they already know who will benefit from the donation.

-National Chains can be Good Resources too
+National Chains can also be Good Resources

 Store managers can often donate gift cards or actual merchandise that can be used for raffles at school events or as selling incentives.
 Many fundraising companies have a place on their website where they'll accept online donation requests.
 The PTO Today website offers its Ultimate Donation List with tips from various parent group leaders.